Northern Ireland police respond to three security alerts, days after car bomb

 “Although there has been a reduction in the overall number of national security attacks in recent years, vigilance in the face of this continuing threat remains essential,” she told Britain’s parliament in London.

-A fifth man was arrested on Monday in relation to Saturday’s attack.
-The 50-year-old was detained under the Terrorism Act, police said.
-The first two men arrested hours after the attack were released without charge, their lawyers said in a statement.
-A police spokesman could not immediately be reached to confirm.
+A fifth man, aged 50, was arrested on Monday in relation to Saturday’s attack under the Terrorism Act.
+The four other men detained earlier in connection with the incident were released without charge, police said.

 There were no details from police on who may have been behind the hijackings in Londonderry, also known as Derry, particularly among Catholics to show their resistance to British rule.